 Pros:

-- Fits smaller and special form-factors with negligible performance drawbacks – again, the combination of a smaller base plate and a freely positionable radiator works wonders in many weirder PC cases, such as Thermaltake’s Tower case series, or the previously controversial NZXT H1 case.
+- It fits smaller and unique form factors with negligible performance drawbacks – again, the combination of a smaller base plate and a free-standing radiator works wonders in many weirder PC cases, such as Thermaltake’s Tower case series or the previously controversial NZXT H1 case.

-- Looks nicer – liquid AIOs generally just look so much cooler (pun intended) than traditional, blocky air coolers.
-Some models even have fancy, configurable base plates for even better rig swag.
+- It looks nicer – liquid AIOs generally look much cooler (pun intended) than traditional, blocky air coolers.
+Some models have fancy, configurable base plates for even better rig swag.

 Cons:

-- So much more expensive than air coolers – if all the above pros are of no issue, there is just no reason for any PC builder to invest in an AIO.
-Especially when very cost-competitive coolers (among other air coolers) like the Arctic Freezer 34 eSports Duo can cool super high-end builds just as effectively.
+- So much more expensive than air coolers – if all the above pros are of no issue, there is no reason for any PC builder to invest in an AIO, especially when very cost-competitive coolers (among other air coolers) like the Arctic Freezer 34 eSports Duo can cool super high-end builds just as effectively.

-- Can last almost indefinitely – apart from the easily replaceable mounting fan, air coolers are basically just a hunk of aluminum.
-Keep it well dusted, and it will last indefinitely.
+- It can last almost indefinitely – apart from the easily replaceable mounting fan, air coolers are just a hunk of aluminum.
+Keep it well-dusted, and it will last indefinitely.
 Well… there’s the issue of their mounting brackets becoming obsolete for future motherboards, but companies like Noctua and Arctic have recently proven that it is a very solvable issue.